 Dr. Kym Selden, a pediatrician with Novant Health Pediatrics Concord says the answer isn’t always clear-cut.
 However, there are some general tips to help you make your decision.

-Novant Health GoHealth Urgent Care may suffice
+Novant Health GoHealth Urgent Care

 Fortunately, most cases don’t warrant a trip to the emergency room.
 “If your child is not experiencing severe or life-threatening symptoms, an urgent care is likely your best option,” Selden said.
 “A good rule of thumb is that if it’s something you’d take your child to their pediatrician for during normal daytime hours, and you can’t wait until the next day, a pediatric urgent care is the appropriate place to seek care.”